svaarala/duktape/doc/json.rst

   need to maintain yet another growing data structure for the stack, and don't need to do linear stack scans to detect loops.
 The downside is relatively large memory footprint and lots of additional string table operations.
   However, these effects only come into play for very deep objects.
+The option ``DUK_USE_STANDARDIZED_POINTER_ENCODING`` can be used to remove the reliance on ``%p``, however pointer values will still be platform-dependent.

 There's much room for improvement in the loop detection: